A helping hand to be smoke-free

 Fire Risk

-There have been reported cases of house fires from faulty vape batteries and chargers.
-Always use the correct charger and never leave vapes charging unattended.
+There have been reports of house fires caused by faulty vape batteries and chargers.
+Always use the proper charger and never leave vapes charging unattended.
+Vaping is not allowed inside public buildings, including the hospital.

 Use with Oxygen therapy